Level 3 – Resources for Intermediate Users

 Linear Programming Tutorial

 In this 14-part video tutorial, Gurobi’s Sr. Technical Content Manager Pano Santos, PhD, explains the foundational principles of Linear Programming and Mixed Integer Linear Programming.
-This series is useful for data scientists, computer scientists, business analysts, and systems/IT engineers who have little or no background in mathematical programming.
+This series is useful for data scientists, computer scientists, business analysts, and systems/IT engineers who have some background in mathematical programming.
 In this video series, you will learn how to formulate practical problems as Mixed Integer Linear Programs.

 Getting Started with Gurobi